Aliases for DYRK2 Gene

 GeneCards Summary for DYRK2 Gene

-DYRK2 (Dual-Specificity Tyrosine-(Y)-Phosphorylation Regulated Kinase 2) is a Protein Coding gene.
-Among its related pathways are Cell Cycle / Checkpoint Control and p53 pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
-An important paralog of this gene is DYRK1B.
+DYRK2 (Dual Specificity Tyrosine Phosphorylation Regulated Kinase 2) is a Protein Coding gene.
+Among its related pathways are p53 pathway and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is DYRK3.